QuantConnect/Lean/Documentation/ADR/0001-brokerage-order-polling-service.md

   whose leg ids are derived rather than returned by the broker should verify they resolve and warn when they do not — the service skips silently.
 - Routing: handing the service its message handler at construction and forwarding `OrderEvents` to `OnOrderEvents`.
-- Reporting without the stream: Schwab's submit and replace events from the REST reply stay in the plugin; the service only asks that they seed the registry (see "One registry for the stream and the poll").
+- Reporting without the stream: Schwab's replace events from the REST reply stay in the plugin; the service only asks that they seed the registry (see "One registry for the stream and the poll").
+A plain place is not reported by the plugin at all — it watches the main id, and the first sweep assigns the leg ids by symbol and reports the submit.
 - Deciding what an unacknowledged order means.

 ## Alternatives not taken